devtekve/ISRORBilling/README.md

     "JoymaxPortalDB": "Data Source=.\\;TrustServerCertificate=True;Initial Catalog=GB_JoymaxPortal;User ID=sa;Password=1;"
   },
   "NotificationService": {
     "Type": "Email" // 👈 Only supported email for now.
-In the future others can add more types, same as auth type.
+In the future others can add more types, same as auth type. //Email (SMTP) //Ferre (bypassed the code in TB_User table)
   },
   "EmailService": {
     "From": "yourEmail",